Tommy Rettig: Later years and death

-Rettig made a guest appearance as a grown-up Jeff Miller in an episode of the television series The New Lassie with Jon Provost, which aired on October 25, 1991.
-The updated series featured appearances from Lassie veterans Roddy McDowall, who had starred in Lassie Come Home in 1943, the first feature-length Lassie film, and June Lockhart, who had starred in the 1945 sequel film Son of Lassie.
-She had also co-starred on the television series, portraying Timmy's mother in the years after Rettig and Jan Clayton left the show.
+Rettig returned to television after 23 years, making a guest appearance as a grown-up Jeff Miller in the final episode of the syndicated television series The New Lassie (1989–1992), along with Jon Provost (played second Lassie owner Timmy Martin, 1958–1964), titled "The Computer Study", which aired on March 7, 1992; he also co-wrote the episode.
+The updated series featured appearances from earlier Lassie veterans Roddy McDowall, who had starred in Lassie Come Home in 1943, the first feature-length Lassie film, and also actress June Lockhart, who had not only starred in the 1945 sequel feature film Son of Lassie, but also co-starred on the second version television series, portraying new dog owner Timmy Martin's mother Ruth in the succeeding years (1958–1964), after Rettig and Jan Clayton (1954–1957), left the show.

 On February 15, 1996, Rettig died of heart failure at age 54.
 He was cremated at the Inglewood Park mortuary and his ashes were scattered at sea, three miles off Marina del Rey, California, with the ashes of his friend Rusty Hamer in a combined ceremony.